samthor/parq/README.md

-Parq is a Parquet reader in JavaScript.
+parq is a Parquet reader in JavaScript.
+Install from NPM via `parq`.